Neurodiversity Q&A Drop-in Sessions

-Create space for honest questions & useful answers.
+Create space for honest questions and useful answers

-Sometimes what people need most is a safe space to ask the questions they are not sure where else to take.
-Q&A drop-in sessions create that space.
-They help managers, leaders and colleagues explore neurodiversity in a practical, open and grounded way.
+Sometimes people need a safe, practical space to ask the questions they are not sure where else to take.
+Q&A drop-in sessions help managers, leaders, HR teams and colleagues explore neurodiversity in a grounded, respectful and useful way.

 Formal training is valuable, but people often process learning afterwards through questions.
 Q&A sessions help keep that learning alive by giving people a chance to test understanding, work through uncertainty and ask about the situations they are seeing in real working life.